navchetna/ml/ops/README.md

 ## Level 4 - ML Flow Integration with Dataset Versioning

 Open level_4.py and run the code.
 It will create a dataset and demonstrate dataset versioning

+## Level 5 - ML Flow Integration with Deployment and Inference

+Open level_4.py and run the code.
+It will create a dataset, model, hosting/deployment and inference.